alicolville/Weight-Tracker/readme.txt

 == Changelog ==

-Update documentation for kiosk-mode (use this URL https://docs.yeken.uk/shortcodes/wt-beta-kiosk-mode.html) 'summary-boxes-kiosk'

 = 10.2 =

 * New feature: Added a new "Kiosk mode" for [wt-beta]!!
-Read more https://docs.yeken.uk/shortcodes/wt-beta-kiosk-mode.html
+Read more https://docs.yeken.uk/shortcodes/wt-kiosk.html
 * New feature: Added a new tab to [wt-beta] to display the user's awards.
 Read more: https://docs.yeken.uk/shortcodes/wt-beta.html
 * New feature: New shortcode [wt-group-view-as-table].
 Read more: https://docs.yeken.uk/shortcodes/wt-group-view-as-table.html
 * New feature: Added a new setting "Set default aim?" that allows you to specify a default aim if a user has selected one.